I am Eileen Smith. ExBrooklynite, current Santiaguina (Santiago, Chile dweller). Here are some things you might want to know.

 I am from Brooklyn, NY.

 My living trajectory has looked like this: Brooklyn–>Amherst, MA–>San Francisco, CA–>Amherst MA–>Central America–>Portland OR–>Washington, DC–>Portland, OR–>Cuenca, Ecuador–>Washington, DC–>Santiago, Chile.
-I left home when I was 17, and have been living in Chile for twelve years, but that doesn’t stop people from asking me for advice about New York all the time.
+I left home when I was 17, and have been living in Chile since 2004, but that doesn’t stop people from asking me for advice about New York all the time.
 Almost every place I’ve ever lived has had a 5 in the address.

 I have a JD (Law Degree).